MicrosoftDocs/dynamics365smb-docs/business-central/fa-depreciation-methods.md

 Depreciation Amount = (Depreciation % x Number of Depreciation Days x Depr.
 Basis) / (100 x 360)

 ### Depreciation Based on Number of Units
 This user-defined method can also be used to depreciate based on number of units, for example, in the case of production machines with an established lifetime capacity.
-In the **Depreciation Tables** page, you can enter the number of units that can be produced in each period (month, quarter, year,or accounting period).
+On the **Depreciation Tables** page, you can enter the number of units that can be produced in each period (month, quarter, year,or accounting period).

 ### To set up user-defined depreciation methods
-In the **Depreciation Table** page, you can set up user-defined depreciation methods.
+On the **Depreciation Table** page, you can set up user-defined depreciation methods.
 For example, you can set up depreciation based on number of units.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Depreciation Tables**, and then choose the related link.
-2. In the **Depreciation Table List** page, choose the **New** action.
+2. On the **Depreciation Table List** page, choose the **New** action.
 3. **Depreciation Table Card** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 ### Example - User-defined Depreciation